carolinamedina26/bikesharing/README.md

 # Purpose of this Analysis

-The purpose of this analysis is to be displayed to potential investors for the initiation of a bike sharing business.
-The data analyzed is base on the city of NY where this idea initiated.
+The purpose of this analysis is to be display business information to potential investors for the initiation of a bike sharing business.
+The data analyzed is base on the city of NY where the idea originated.

 # Results of the Analysis
-The First analysis we preformed was the number of rided, that way we are able to display the size of the market to our investor.
+The First analysis we preformed was the number of rides, that way we are able to display the size of the market to our investor.

 <img src="https://github.com/carolinamedina26/bikesharing/blob/main/Resources/Number%20of%20Rides.png">

-Followed by that information, we wanted to display the proportion of regular and subscriber customers.
+Later on, we wanted to display the proportion of regular and subscriber customers.
 The result displayed 1,900,356 as subscribers and 443,865 regular customers, which translated to a constant flow of customer all year around.

 <img src="https://github.com/carolinamedina26/bikesharing/blob/main/Resources/Customer-Subscribers.png">
 <img src="https://github.com/carolinamedina26/bikesharing/blob/main/Resources/Single%20Customers.png">

-Further more we preform a deep drive to our data and created the following reports:
+Furthermore, we preform a deep drive into our data and created the following reports:
 <img src="https://github.com/carolinamedina26/bikesharing/blob/main/Resources/Checkout%20times%20for%20users.png">

 <img src="https://github.com/carolinamedina26/bikesharing/blob/main/Resources/Checkout%20times%20by%20gender.png">